Definition and Types of Adjective | Parts of Speech

 • Half of the papers were checked.

-Adjectives of Number tell us about how many things or people are meant or the order of standing of people or things.
-These are also called Numeral Adjectives.
+Adjectives of number tell us about how many things or people are meant or the order of standing of people or things.
+These are also called numeral adjectives.
+There are of three kinds of numeral adjectives:

-1. Definite Numeral Adjectives: These represent an accurate number.
-Definite numeral adjectives are of further two types: Cardinals and Ordinals.
+These represent an accurate number.
+Definite numeral adjectives are of further two types: cardinals and ordinals.

-(a) Cardinals indicate how many.
-Such as: One, two, three, etc.
+Cardinals indicate how many.
+Such as One, two, three, etc.

-(b) Ordinals indicate in which order.
-Such as: First, second, third, etc.
+Ordinals indicate in which order.
+Such as first, second, third, etc.

-3. Distributive Numeral Adjectives: These adjectives refer to a specific or all things or people of a bunch.
-Some common Distributive Numeral Adjectives are:
+These adjectives refer to a specific or all things or people of a bunch.
+Some common distributive numeral adjectives are: every, each, either, neither, etc.

 • Each student must take its turn.